Guangzhou Metro: Kangwang Lu sinkhole incident

 Around 16:40 on 28 January 2013, in the immediate neighbourhood of the construction site of the Cultural Park station of Line 6 on Kangwang Lu (康王路), a sinkhole of approximately 100 m2 in area and 10 m in depth collapsed, consuming several houses and trees.
 Six collapses occurred within 40 minutes.
 Two more collapses occurred later at 21:45, when workers were pouring concrete into the sinkhole.
 Nearby roads were immediately closed for emergency engineering.
 The affected section of Kangwang Lu remained closed until the Spring Festival holidays and was closed for a second time on 12 February due to discovery of additional risks.

 There were no casualties in the incident because metro construction workers detected geological anomalies 20 minutes before the initial collapse and promptly evacuated the neighbourhood.
 The sinkhole caused disruptions to electricity, gas and water supplies and drainage pipelines.
 Preliminary analysis blamed the incident on inaccurate geological drawings used for underground blast operations.
 In total, 412 households, 103 businesses and 69 warehouses were evacuated, and 257 residents were relocated.
 Guangzhou Metro offered provisional compensations that amounted to ¥50,000 for each collapsed business and ¥2600 for each resident of the collapsed houses, among other compensations.

 Overseas business

 On February 25, 2020, the Guangzhou Metro Group and the Punjab Provincial Public Transport Authority of Pakistan signed a service contract for the operation and maintenance of the Orange Line of the Lahore Metro in Pakistan.
 The bid-winning consortium would undertake the operation and maintenance of the Lahore Metro Orange Line for eight years.

+On 1 June 2026, Guangzhou Metro Group and Vietnam Railways officially signed a strategic cooperation agreement.
+The strategic cooperation agreement is considered one of the concrete measures to implement the cooperation direction of transportation infrastructure connectivity between China and Vietnam.
+On the same day, Guangzhou Metro Group Co, Ltd. Vietnam Representative office was established.

+On 3 June 2026, Guangzhou Metro Group also signed a tripartite cooperation agreement with SMRT Corporation commercial divisions Shengdeli Life & Fashion Company and Jucheng Robotics Technology (Shenzhen) Co., Ltd. The plan will focus on three main directions: upgrading rail transit commercial operations, deploying intelligent equipment scenarios, and integrating international commercial resources.